Can AI Relate: Testing Large Language Model Response for Mental Health Support: Conclusion

 \section{Conclusion}

-In conclusion, we develop a computational framework for assessing equity and overall quality of mental healthcare provided by LLMs like GPT-4.
-We find that while GPT-4 can reflect and amplify harmful biases found in peer-to-peer support, these biases can be mitigated through demographic-aware prompting.
-We hope that this work leads to more concrete guidelines and considerations for future deployment of LLMs in psychotherapy.
+In conclusion, we address the current lack of mental health chatbot bias testing by developing a computational framework for assessing equity and overall quality of LLM-based mental healthcare.
+We find that while GPT-4 can reflect and amplify harmful biases found in peer-to-peer support, these biases vary significantly based on prompt design and can be mitigated through demographic-aware prompting.
+This proposed solution is a simple and actionable way of incorporating explicit bias mitigation into future work on generative mental health support.
+We propose that developers of LLM-based mental health technologies employ (1) carefully designed LLM instruction in mental health support to avoid bias, and (2) rigorous evaluation of mental health chatbots that considers potential variation across demographic groups.
+We hope that our findings lead to more concrete guidelines for future deployment of LLMs in psychotherapy.